VadymSachenko/TechWriteIt/ai-technical-writing/ai-use-case/ai-use-case-writing-docs-from-templates.md

 Once the template is ready, prepare a prompt that gives the AI clear step-by-step instructions.
 Here are general rules for writing a good prompt:

 - **Clarify your goal:**: Start by stating the exact outcome you want.
-If you need a specific document format, highlight that before anything—`the output must be a markdown code block opened using four backticks`
+If you need a specific document format, highlight that before anything—`the output must be a markdown code block`
 - **Provide relevant context:** Explain the use case and why the output matters.
 Mention or upload any background information references, such as conversations, images, or specific requirements the AI should factor in. `Incorporate all relevant details from the attached JSON schema, images, and transcript`
 - **Upload a template:** The most important step is to provide a Markdown template and point the AI to it explicitly.
 For example, `Follow the structure and rules from the uploaded configuration_parameters_template.md markdown sample file`
 - **Ask for clarifications:** Instruct the AI to request more details if needed.
 This helps ensure no critical information is overlooked.
 For example, `Confirm any clarifications you need before starting`